benfrick/docs-portfolio/doc/commerce/payment/use-payment.md

 The typical flow for modifying the default stored payment is:

-<i class="numberCircle gray">1</i>[Get Stored Payments by UPMID](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-get-stored-payments-by-upmid-post){:target="new-tab"} to get all of a consumer's stored payments.
+1. [Get Stored Payments by UPMID](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-get-stored-payments-by-upmid-post){:target="new-tab"} to get all of a consumer's stored payments.
 Credit Card account numbers are masked in the response.

-<i class="numberCircle gray">2</i>Call [Modify Default Stored Payment](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-modify-default-stored-payment-put){:target="new-tab"} passing the `payment_id` path parameter using the appropriate `paymentId` field returned in the response of **Step 1**.
+2. Call [Modify Default Stored Payment](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-modify-default-stored-payment-put){:target="new-tab"} passing the `payment_id` path parameter using the appropriate `paymentId` field returned in the response of **Step 1**.

-<i class="numberCircle gray">3</i>[Get Stored Payments by UPMID](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-get-stored-payments-by-upmid-post){:target="new-tab"} to get all stored payments including the one just modified to confirm that the default credit card was changed.
+3. [Get Stored Payments by UPMID](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-get-stored-payments-by-upmid-post){:target="new-tab"} to get all stored payments including the one just modified to confirm that the default credit card was changed.
 Credit Card account numbers are masked in the response.

 Listed below is a [Modify Default Stored Payment](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-modify-default-stored-payment-put){:target="new-tab"} PUT request URI.
 The endpoint is not JWT-restricted.